How to Determine Your Skin Type, Color and UndertonesNovember 02, 2022

-Have you ever applied a fresh new foundation, only to realize that it doesn’t quite look right with your natural skin color and undertone?
+Have you ever applied a new foundation only to realize that it doesn’t quite look right with your natural skin color and undertone?
 We’ve all been there.
-Finding the right formula and shade of foundation is no easy feat, but identifying your skin type, skin color and undertones can help.
-Here, we’re explaining how to do just that with the help of board-certified dermatologist and Skincare.com consultant Dr. Joshua Zeichner.
+Like discovering effective skin treatment tips that work for you, finding the right formula and shade of foundation is no easy feat.

 Type 1: You always burn and never tan in the sun.